aurhaanullas/Prime-Numbers-Fit-in-a-Quadratic---Exciting-Discovery-/README.md

 It fits amazingly well up to about 40 primes!
 I'm saying that this graph is accurate for ONLY prime numbers, if you input a random number, you will not get a prime, you will get an output.
-Also, the more prime numbers you add to the graph, the
+Also, the more prime numbers you add to the graph, the less identical it will be to the original equation.
 ---

 ### Proof & Links